Principles of Excellence

 Benefits will not be paid for repeating courses in which a passing grade is received.
 For undergraduate students, a passing grade is D (1.000) or better.
 For graduate students, a passing grade is C (2.000) or better.
 The only exception (at this time) is when University policy requires that the student earn a higher grade in a specific course.
 The academic program of a student on warning or probation may be restricted by the Dean.
 If enrollment restrictions include repeating courses for which the student initially received a passing grade, the DVA will not reimburse the student for the course.
 There is, otherwise, no limit on the number of times an eligible person may repeat a course for which a failing (or otherwise unacceptable) grade is received, provided the University's overall Satisfactory Progress Standards are met.

-Tutorial assistance may be paid to eligible veterans enrolled at least half-time and receiving benefits under Chapters 30, 31, 33, 35, and 1606.
+Tutorial assistance may be paid to eligible students enrolled at least half-time and receiving benefits under Chapters 30, 31, 33, 35, and 1606.
 (Note: Loyola does not participate in VEAP, Chapter 32.)
 Tutorial assistance aids the student in defraying tutorial expenses and will be paid to reimburse reasonable charges by a tutor.
 To qualify, students must have a weakness in a subject for which the professor deems tutoring necessary.
 The maximum benefit is $1,200.
 A charge to entitlement will be made for assistance received in excess of $600 by Chapters 30 and 1606.
 There is no entitlement charge under Chapters 33 or 35

 DVA Work-Study Program